 Johanna started the Entrepreneurial Mindset Training too scared to start her own business.
 Today, she’s turning a profit on her business and putting all of that money back into growth.
 “I never thought I could start a company from the ground up, and I have.
 Knowing that I can accomplish anything if I set my mind to it, and I really want to do it, has been super empowering for me.”

 Now Johanna even inspires other yarn dyers and aspiring entrepreneurs through her YouTube channel Potions Yarns Color Cauldron which she updates regularly with helpful tutorials and cool tricks of the trade.

 Weaving a bigger and better business

 And this is just the start for Johanna and Potions Yarns.
 Her next step is to get the dyeing process out of her kitchen and into a dedicated space in her house.
 And eventually she would like to do it full time and support her husband as he pursues his own entrepreneurial ideas.

-Maybe he will take Ice House, too.
-Johanna encourages anyone interested in starting a business to take the Ice House Entrepreneurship Program.
+Maybe he will take Entrepreneurial Mindset Training, too.
+Johanna encourages anyone interested in starting a business to take the EMT.
 “By taking the class you’re not committing to starting a business.
 You’re just committing to learning and growing your experience to see if you want to start a business.
 It’s the best first step to get you on the road.”

 If you want to knit a sock, you need to pick up needle and yarn.
 (Looking for fun colors?
 I know a business you should check out).
 And if you want to start your own business, you need the right tools to bring it all together.
-Ice House Entrepreneurship Program could be your first step
+Entrepreneurial Mindset Training could be your first step.

 This is close to what I need, but not quite.
 What else do you have for budding entrepreneurs?